nerdegutta/Raspberry-Pi-DHT-11-logger/README.md

 upload_files - this function copies the graphfiles with scp.

 You'll need to make yourself an id_rsa.pub key and upload it the the remote server, in order to get scp to work without asking for password.

+Use crontab to run the script as often as you want.